 A friendly welcome awaits shoppers with over 40 National retailers along with small independent shops and services.
 Indulgent food will tempt the taste buds from afternoon tea, restaurants serving the best local produce, including traditional seaside fish and chips.

 No visit to Lowestoft is complete without visiting the seafront to enjoy the golden sandy beach and interactive fountains.
 With Lowestoft being Britain’s most Easterly point it’s the perfect opportunity to watch the day wake up.

 The town was the birth place of the composer Benjamin Britten who was inspired by the Suffolk coastline.
 The cultural offer continues today with the Marina Theatre who provide an extensive programme of live entertainment.

 Getting hereBy Car

-Access into Lowestoft is via the A47 from the North, the A12 from the North and South or A146 from the west.Distances
+Access into Lowestoft is via the A47 from the North, the A12 from the South or the A146 from the west.Distances

 - London 131 miles